drivelling-spinel/VSBCMI/HOWTO/CM8738-howto.md

        SET BLASTER=A220 I5 D1 H5 P330 T6
        C:\PATH\TO\VSBCMI\VSBCMI /OPL0 /F44100 /O3

-2. Now check sound outpot with actual game, and if the sound is still a bit too high-pitched when compared with what is heard via analog output, try different frequency:
+2. Now check sound output with actual game, and if the sound is still a bit too high-pitched when compared with what is heard via analog output, try different frequency (note `/F48000`):

        REM Assuming .DLL-s are already loaded with JLOAD C:\PATH\TO\VSBHDA.17\HDPMI32I